 So it's just kind of in the background.

-But it will be interesting when we go into 2020 now.
+I don't think it really means anything one way or another, but it will be interesting when we go into 2020 now.

-And the fact that Mark, we saw for two years the Russia collusion narrative being pushed by the media on reckless speculation on nefarious sources.
+And the fact that, Mark, we saw for two years the Russia collusion narrative being pushed by the media on reckless speculation, on nefarious sources.

-Muller report comes out, which is basically the Bible, right?
+Mueller report comes out, which is basically the Bible, right?

 So now the media, political media is wondering, we don't understand why when we're talking about impeachment every minute of every day, it's almost all negative towards the president.